 Pattern fidelity control (PFC) is a new paradigm in chip manufacturing, aiming to deliver the full benefits of our holistic lithography approach.
-By drawing and analyzing the most precise data from a wider range of sources throughout the entire chip development and manufacturing process, it gives chipmakers unprecedented insight into the patterns they are actually printing on wafers.
-Power algorithms then translate that insight into actions that can be implemented in the lithography system to prevent pattern defects and enable high yields even when producing the most complex chips.
+By drawing and analyzing the most precise data from a wider range of sources throughout the entire chip development and manufacturing process, it gives chipmakers unprecedented insights into the patterns they are actually printing on wafers.
+Powerful algorithms then translate those insights into actions.
+These actions are implemented in the lithography system to prevent pattern defects and enable high yields, even when producing the most complex chips.

 Delivering the data

-Working with domain experts in particular competence fields such as overlay performance or illumination configuration, the vast amounts of data are first manually pre-processed to remove spurious relationships (where the domain experts see a correlation but know there is no causal relationship).
+Working with domain experts in specialist fields such as overlay performance or illumination configuration, the vast amount of data we collect is first manually pre-processed to remove any spurious relationships (where the domain experts see a correlation but know there is no causal relationship).
 That data is then analyzed with advanced computer models and machine learning algorithms to uncover interactions between the many factors that contribute to defects, affecting the performance of the finished microchip.
-We finally calculate suitable corrections to be applied in the lithography.
-This will deliver the advanced control that manufacturers need for sub 10 nm features.
+Finally, we calculate suitable corrections, which are then applied in the lithography system.
+This will deliver the advanced control that manufacturers need for sub-10 nm features.

 More about ASML technology